Bone health and cancer

-- work with your muscles to allow your body to move
+- work with your muscles so that your body can move

 - store calcium and other minerals

-- contain bone marrow, which is where your blood cells are made.
+- contain bone marrow, which is where blood cells are made.

 Cancer treatments that reduce the levels of the hormones oestrogen or testosterone can cause bone loss.
 This includes: